devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 ### Activation Value

 Among the above State Value that an Activation returns, there always is a special state value named the *activation value*.
-The activation value can be accessed by accessing the `activation_value` attributes in the state values.
+The activation value can be accessed by requesting the `activation_value` attribute in the state values.

 This value is just a value among the existing state values that gets highlighted because it is the most sensible value used by the activation.